-The purpose of this letter is to officially transmit the Ombudsman for Health First Colorado Managed Care FY '21-22 Annual Report.
-MAXIMUS, Inc. administers the Ombudsman Program under contract with the Colorado Department of Health Care Policy & Financing.
+The purpose of this letter is to officially transmit the Ombudsman for Health First Colorado Managed Care FY '22-23 Annual Report.
+MAXIMUS, Inc. Administers of the Ombudsman Program under contract with the Colorado Department of Health Care Policy & Financing.

-The Medicaid Managed Care landscape continued to evolve during FY'21-22.
-Medicaid enrollment has continued to increase due in large part to expanded eligibility categories under the Affordable Care Act.
+The Medicaid Managed Care program continued to evolve during FY'22-23.
+Medicaid enrollment has continued to advance due in large part to expanded eligibility categories under the Affordable Care Act.
 The Ombudsman continues to assist clients who have been enrolled in the Regional Accountable Entity (RAE).
 These clients fall under the scope of the Ombudsman as they are considered part of Medicaid Managed Care due to enrollment into the RAE.